-For Adults carrying anxiety, burnout, unresolved emotion, or prolonged inner disquiet.
+For adults carrying anxiety, burnout, unresolved emotion, or the prolonged weight of a question they have not allowed themselves to name.

 A space to bring what you have been carrying alone.